Developing a Faith Attitude

 Philippians 4:2.
 I beseech Euodias, and beseech Syntyche, that they be of the same mind in the Lord.

 It is curious that the very first recommendation that Paul makes as he is leading the Philippian church toward spiritual strength refers to an apparent conflict in the body that is being created by two of its leaders.
 The experience in the Philippian church may be one of the most common and debilitating experiences in the church body today: leaders who are not in unity as they are out of sync with what the Holy Spirit is doing in the body.
-By nature, leaders attempt to apply their own desires and agenda in the church fellowship, and such behavior always creates conflict since such attitudes usurp the authority of the LORD in the body.
+By nature, leaders often attempt to apply their own desires and agenda in the church fellowship, and such behavior frequently creates conflict since such attitudes usurp the authority of the LORD in the body.
 The Holy Spirit speaks through all of the members of the body, not just a select one or few.
 It is apparent that these two leaders, Euodias and Syntyche, are in disagreement with one another.
 Such behavior divides the congregation as they force its members to align and choose the position of one of these.
 It is evident that neither of these is sensitive to the desire of the LORD concerning the body.

 This is a hurdle that the Philippian church needs to overcome before then can truly stand fast in their faith.
-The conflict that these two have brought to the body is diminishing their effectiveness as a church and defeating its work.
+The conflict that these two men have brought to the body is diminishing their effectiveness as a church and defeating its work.
 Often, before our own church fellowships can clearly serve as God would desire, our leadership must step to the side and allow the LORD to lead as He reveals his purpose to all of the members of the fellowship.
 The church cannot serve as God would desire when His Lordship has been usurped by its leadership.

 Philippians 5:3.
 And I entreat thee also, true yokefellow, help those women which laboured with me in the gospel, with Clement also, and with other my fellowlabourers, whose names are in the book of life.